TAAL-GmbH/stas-js/README.md

 To use the examples the following environment variables must be set inside the .env file API_USERNAME=  The API username
 API_PASSWORD=  The API password
-NETWORK= The netork that the tests will run on. 'livenet' is the main network
+NETWORK= The network that the tests will run on. 'livenet' is the main network

 ## Testing